 Solar newbies may not know about grid outages and the potential to take down your grid-tied solar system.
 In short, systems can not remain on during grid outages.
 This is to protect utility electrical workers from any unaccounted-for surges as they work to repair the outage.
 This helps owners of grid-tied solar systems avoid “anti-islanding” infractions.
 There are ways to keep necessary appliances like refrigerators and air conditioners powered up during grid outages, including having a backup generator ready to go or by adding battery backup to your grid-tied system.

 How Grid-Tied Solar Systems Work Over a Year

 The amount of “give and take” your grid-tied system has with the grid depends not only on the time of day but also on the time of year.

 The changes in seasons (and what this means for the weather and direction of the sun) will impact how much energy your solar panels can produce.
-And thus, it will shift the amount of energy you’re giving or taking from the grid.
+And thus, it will shift the amount of energy you’re giving to and taking from the grid.

 Spring & Fall

 In terms of weather, spring and fall are usually the more moderate times.
 Similarly, a grid-tied system’s energy imports and exports are fairly balanced.
 Because your home is less likely to need significant heating or cooling, and your system provides a steady amount of energy, your energy needs and supply will probably break even.